 Define Hazard, Risk, Likelihood, and Severity

-Quite often, we see disagreement of differing opinions about what likelihood and severity are.
-This arises because of differing opinions about:
+Quite often, we see disagreement regarding the definitions of likelihood and severity in aviation risk management.
+This arises because of differing educational levels, backgrounds, and opinions about:

 - About what hazards and risks are;